 When making a decision concerning the TAC for a stock under section 13(2A), subsection (b) requires the Minister to also have regard to interdependence of stocks, the biological characteristics (discussed above) and any environmental conditions affecting the stock.
-MPI is unaware of any relevant information on these considerations that may affect the sustainability of FLA 3.
+MPI does not consider, based on the available information, that the proposed measures are likely to affect the sustainability of FLA 3, or the main associated bycatch species red cod, barracouta, skates, elephant fish, giant stargazer, gurnard, spiny dogfish and tarakihi.

 Section 20(4) of the Act does not allow the TACC to be increased in-season if the Minister decides to increase the TAC.
 Despite this, section 68(1) allows the Minister to create an additional amount of ACE equal to the amount by which he would have increased the TACC.
-This is provided that TAC is increased in accordance with section 13(7) and that the Minister considers the matters referred to in section 21(1) which include Maori customary noncommercial fishing interests, recreational interests and other fishing-related mortality.
+This is provided that the TAC is increased in accordance with section 13(7) and that the Minister considers the matters referred to in section 21(1) which include making allowances for Maori customary non-commercial fishing interests, recreational interests and all other sources of mortality caused by fishing.